Travel Agencies

 Recent Developments

-• Producer prices for travel agencies increased 0.7% in July compared to a year ago after rising 3.8% in the previous July-versus-July annual comparison, according to the latest US Bureau of Labor Statistics data.
-While producer prices for travel agencies have been largely flat year to date, they’re within striking distance of their pre-pandemic high reached in June 2019.
-Industry employment grew 2.1% year over year in July (but remains below pre-pandemic levels), while average industry wages at travel agencies rose 6.1% over the same period to $28.74 per hour, BLS data slow.
+• Producer prices for travel agencies fell 1.3% in September compared to a year ago after rising 6.8% in the previous September-versus-September annual comparison, according to the latest US Bureau of Labor Statistics data.
+Producers have lacked pricing power this year – with prices largely flat or falling – as pent up demand for travel in the aftermath of the pandemic cools.
+Industry employment declined 1.2% year over year in September and remains below pre-pandemic levels, while average industry wages at travel agencies jumped 15.3% over the same period to $30.71 per hour, BLS data slow.

 • A new survey of owners and managers of independently owned travel agencies found that the two greatest competitive challenges facing the industry today are suppliers of direct bookings and online travel agencies (OTA).
 Direct bookings, where consumers bypass agencies to book directly with providers, were named by nearly half (46%) of those polled, while 35% named OTA competition.
 The survey also examined the current economic moods in the US and its impact on the travel industry.
 The rising cost of travel, broader inflation, and economic uncertainty in a presidential election year are causes of concern for some agency owners.
 Almost a third (30%) of those surveyed say the rising cost of travel is a challenge, and 19% are apprehensive about a drop in customer spending.
 “In spite of the economic headwinds, we’re seeing growth in bookings for 2024 and into 2025,” said American Marketing Group’s (aka Travelsavers) Chief Sales Officer Kathryn Mazza-Burney.